hbctraining/FoG_scRNA-seq_viz/FoG_scRNAseq_viz.md

 # Clustering cells

+_**Goals:**_

+ - _To **generate cell type-specific clusters** and use known cell type marker genes to determine the identities of the clusters._
+ - _To **determine whether clusters represent true cell types or cluster due to biological or technical variation**, such as clusters of cells in the S phase of the cell cycle, clusters of specific batches, or cells with high mitochondrial content._

 Seurat uses a graph-based clustering approach using a K-nearest neighbor approach, and then attempts to partition this graph into highly interconnected ‘quasi-cliques’ or ‘communities’ [[Seurat - Guided Clustering Tutorial](https://satijalab.org/seurat/v3.1/pbmc3k_tutorial.html)].
 A nice in-depth description of clustering methods is provided in the [SVI Bioinformatics and Cellular Genomics Lab course](https://biocellgen-public.svi.edu.au/mig_2019_scrnaseq-workshop/clustering-and-cell-annotation.html).

 The `resolution` is an important argument that sets the "granularity" of the downstream clustering and will need to be optimized for every individual experiment.
 For datasets of 3,000 - 5,000 cells, the `resolution` set between `0.4`-`1.4` generally yields good clustering.
 Increased resolution values lead to a greater number of clusters, which is often required for larger datasets.

-To visualize the cell clusters, there are a few different dimensionality reduction techniques that can be helpful.
-The most popular methods include [t-distributed stochastic neighbor embedding (t-SNE)](https://kb.10xgenomics.com/hc/en-us/articles/217265066-What-is-t-Distributed-Stochastic-Neighbor-Embedding-t-SNE-) and [Uniform Manifold Approximation and Projection (UMAP)](https://umap-learn.readthedocs.io/en/latest/index.html) techniques.

-Both methods aim to place cells with similar local neighborhoods in high-dimensional space together in low-dimensional space.
-These methods will require you to input number of PCA dimentions to use for the visualization, we suggest using the same number of PCs as input to the clustering analysis.
+To visualize the cell clusters, there are a few different dimensionality reduction techniques that can be helpful that aim to place cells with similar local neighborhoods in high-dimensional space together in low-dimensional space.
+These methods will require you to input number of PCA dimentions to use for the visualization.
 Here, we will proceed with the [UMAP method](https://umap-learn.readthedocs.io/en/latest/how_umap_works.html) for visualizing the clusters.

 ```r
 # Assign identity of clusters